Talal advises KP to follow Punjab to achieve speedy progress

-ISLAMABAD, Mar 27 (APP): Member National Assembly of Pakistan Muslim League Nawaz (PML-N), Talal Chaudhry on Monday advised the other provinces including Khyber Pakhtunkhawa and Sindh to follow Punjab government to achieve speedy progress in their respective areas.
+ISLAMABAD, Mar 28 (APP): Member National Assembly of Pakistan Muslim League Nawaz (PML-N), Talal Chaudhry has advised the other provinces including Khyber Pakhtunkhawa and Sindh to follow Punjab government to achieve speedy progress in their respective areas.

 He said that Pakistan Tehrik e Insaf was copying the PML-N in every development project.